Iterable/iterable-web-sdk/README.md

 })();
 ```

-Finally, you can also choose to do your own manipulation to the messages before
-choosing to display them:
+This code manipulates the list of in-app messages before displaying them:

 ```ts
 import {